cseelhoff/coreos/README.md

 ## To-Do
-Change from using A records for all of the container on the pihole to using CNAME records Make the script more non-destructive add acme.json check add stuff nexus container on the infraVM
+Change from using A records for all of the container on the pihole to using CNAME records /n Make the script more non-destructive add acme.json check add stuff nexus container on the infraVM add a -v option to docker run for pihole so that we aren't just grepping timezone and pulling it as a variable swtich dhcp to true in start.sh

 ## For the linux machines: